-During braking while driving through turns, the system optimizes the distribution of force to each of the four wheels depending on the radius of the turn
+During braking while driving through turns, the system optimizes the distribution of force to each of the four wheels depending on the radius of the turn.

 - The VDC system is designed to help the driver maintain stability but does not prevent accidents due to abrupt steering operation at high speeds or by careless or dangerous driving techniques.
-Reduce vehicle speed and be especially careful when driving and cornering on slippery surfaces and alwavs drive carefully. - Do not modify the vehicle's suspension.
+Reduce vehicle speed and be especially careful when driving and cornering on slippery surfaces and always drive carefully. - · Do not modify the vehicle's suspension.
 If suspension parts such as shock absorbers, struts, springs, stabilizer bars, bushings and wheels are not NISSAN recommended for your vehicle or are extremely deteriorated, the VDC system may not operate properly.
-This could adversely affect vehicle handling performance, and indicator light may flash or the 🐰 indicator liaht mav illuminate.
+This could adversely affect vehicle handling performance, and the 🗦 indicator light may flash or Ä the indicator liaht mav illuminate.

-- If brake related parts such as brake pads, rotors and calipers are not NISSAN recommended or are extremely deteriorated, the VDC system may not operate properly and both and 🐰 indicator lights may illuminate. - If engine control related parts are not NISSAN recommended or are extremely deteriorated, both the and the indicator lights may illuminate. - When driving on extremely inclined surfaces such as higher banked corners, the VDC system may not operate properly and the 👼 indicator light may flash or the indicator light may illuminate.
-Do not drive on these types of roads. - When driving on an unstable surface such as a turntable, ferry, elevator or ramp, the 🁼 indicator light may flash or the indicator light may illuminate.
+- If brake related parts such as brake pads, rotors and calipers are not NISSAN recommended or are extremely deteriorated, the VDC system may not operate properly and both the R and R indicator lights may illuminate. - If engine control related parts are not NISSAN recommended or are extremely deteriorated, both the R and the R indicator lights may illuminate. - When driving on extremely inclined surfaces such as higher banked corners, the VDC system may not operate properly and the indicator light may flash or the indicator light may illuminate.
+Do not drive on these types of roads. - When driving on an unstable surface such as a turntable, ferry, elevator or ramp, the indicator light may flash or the indicator light may illuminate.
 This is not a malfunction.
 Restart the engine after driving onto a stable surface.